 So, are you afraid to read this article?
 Probably not as you already started, which is good.
-It probably means you are a data specialist or one of the first people from other departments of your organisation that realises data will be our economy’s new natural resource.
+It probably means you are a data specialist or one of the first people from other departments of your organization that realizes data will be our economy’s new natural resource.

 Of course we are talking about big data for marketing purposes.
 Other areas of expertise have been using data as a natural resource for a much longer time; how else would you predict the weather?

 Big data keeps growing exponentially.
 Both data, the use of data as well as the discussions about it.
 That’s what makes big data hyped, and again, that’s unfortunate.